-You can download the forms and publications you need at the IRS Web site, www.irs.gov.
-To order print publications or forms by telephone, call 800-TAXFORMS (800-829-3676).
+You can download the forms and publications you need at the IRS website, irs.gov.
+To order print publications or forms by telephone, call 800-TAXFORM (800-829-3676).

 TAXPAYER ADVOCATE

 If you've unsuccessfully attempted to solve a problem with the IRS, contact the Taxpayer Advocate.
 This advocate represents the taxpayer's interests within the IRS by helping resolve problems that haven't been handled properly through standard IRS channels.